-Mozambican controlled foreign companies (CFC), which are overseas companies domiciled in low-tax jurisdictions and controlled by Mozambican persons or companies, may see their profits, distributed or not, being attributed to those persons or companies.
+Mozambican-controlled foreign companies (CFC), which are overseas companies domiciled in low-tax jurisdictions and conContributed by: Claudia Santos Cruz, André de Sousa Vieira, Ana Corrêa Cardoso, Fabrícia Almeida Henriques, António Magalhães Ramalho, Un I Wong and Tiago Arouca Mendes, Morais Leitão, Galvão Teles, Soares da Silva & Associados trolled by Mozambican persons or companies, may see their profits, distributed or not, being attributed to those persons or companies.
 Such attribution may take place when those Mozambican shareholders hold (i) directly or indirectly, 25% of the share capital of the CFC; or (ii) directly or indirectly, 10% of the share capital of the CFC, when it is owned more than 50% by persons resident in Mozambique.